This post will cover some of the best activities to enjoy in Rome.

 If you visit during a holiday season, chances are there will be at least a few activities related to that event.

-In order to keep everyone safe, Rainbow Magicland requires you and your family to wear face masks and present proof of vaccination before entering the park.
+In order to keep everyone safe, Rainbow Magicland requires you to practice social distancing and they provide several sanitization stations throughout the park.